scorpido74/azure-docs.nl-nl/articles/security-center/security-center-endpoint-protection.md

             **OnAccessProtectionEnabled**

-    * Als een of beide van de volgende handtekening updates groter of gelijk zijn aan 7.
+    * Als een of beide van de volgende handtekeningupdates groter of gelijk is aan 7.

             **AntispywareSignatureAge**